abik11/tips-tricks/DB.md

 There are quite many ways to make it with SSIS.
 For example you have to get the source data and the target data, so you need two **Data Sources** which then have to be sorted (by **Sort**) and then put as input for a **Merge Join**.
 If you want to have the new data, you have to use **Left Outer Join** to join the target to the source (which should contain the new rows).
 Then you should put the merged data into **Conditional Split** and add a condition to check if some field is null, an ID from target data is a good candidate for such check, for example `ISNULL(Target_ID)`.
 Also if you want to synchronize modifications in existing data you can add another condition, for example `Target_Name != Source_Name || Target_Value != Source_Value`.
 Then you can directly put the new data into target (one output from Conditional Split) and using **OLE DB Command** update the modified data (second output of Conditional Split) or put it into some temporary table and then use **Execute SQL Task** update it with single SQL update command.

 ## Oracle DB
+The Oracle DB is very well known and commonly used RDBMS.
+It uses **PL/SQL** programming language.
+If you are familiar with **T-SQL** be careful with the semicolons at the end of the statement. :)

 ### Oracle for .Net
 To enable ADO .Net to work with Oracle databases you have to add Oracle.DataAccess.dll as a reference to your project.
 Be careful because there are x86 and x64 versions and it is important whih version to chose!<br />